hanabi/hanabi.github.io/Reference.md

 - *5 Stalls* are usually performed in the *Early Game*.
 Less commonly, they can also be performed in the *Mid-Game* if a player happens to be in a special "stalling" situation where they are not allowed to discard.
 - In the *Early Game*, the team can give as many *5 Stalls* as they want before initiating the *Mid-Game*.
 - Regardless of whether they are done in the *Early Game* or the *Mid-Game*, *5 Stalls* are only allowed if there is nothing else "normal" to do (like playing a card, giving a normal *Play Clue*, or giving a normal *Save Clue*).
-  - However, as an exception, players are also allowed to *5 Stall* if there is **only one** *Play Clue* remaining and it would touch a card that someone else on the team could conceivably *Finesse* or *Bluff*.
+  - However, as an exception, players are also allowed to *5 Stall* if there is **only one** *Play Clue* remaining and it would touch a card that someone else on the team could conceivably *Finesse*.
 (We refer to this as the *Finesse Position Exception*, or FPE.)
   - The *Finesse Position Exception* also applies if the same card is in multiple *Finesse Positions* and there is nothing else to do.
   - The *Finesse Position Exception* applies for **all** situations in which players are allowed to *5 Stall*.
 - *5 Stalls* **cannot** be given in the *Mid-Game* if there are any playable 5's.
 In this situation, a number 5 clue would just look like a *Play Clue* on the 5.